 “And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.”
 (Romans 5:5, NIV)

-That love is always there but you need to be continually filled with the Spirit each day.
-To experience more of God’s love, you shouldn’t stifle the Holy Spirit (1 Thessalonians 5:19).
+That love is always there but you need to be continually acknowledge the Spirit each day.
+To experience more of God’s love, you shouldn’t deny the Holy Spirit (1 Thessalonians 5:19).

 Having more of the Holy Spirit means you can experience his love more.
 Choose to live according to God.
 You can make the Spirit sad when you live in opposition to how God calls you to live.